dougeby/IntuneDocs/intune-azure/manage-apps/wsfb-apps.md

 * You can synchronize the list of apps you have purchased from the store with Intune.
 * Apps that are synchronized appear in the Intune administration console, and you can assign these like any other apps.
 * You can track how many licenses are available, and how many are being used in the Intune administration console.
-* Intune blocks deployment and installation of apps if there are an insufficient number of licenses available.
+* Intune blocks assignment and installation of apps if there are an insufficient number of licenses available.

 ## Before you start
-Review the following information before you start syncing and deploying apps from the Windows Store for Business:
+Review the following information before you start syncing and assigning apps from the Windows Store for Business:
 * You must configure Intune as the mobile device management authority for your organization.
 * You must have signed up for an account on the Windows Store for Business.
 * Once you have associated a Windows Business Store account with Intune, you cannot change to a different account in the future.